Access Guide to the State Theatre Centre

 - In the Next Room, Or The Vibrator Play, Saturday 03 November, 2pm

 Guide dogs or any animals trained to assist people with disabilities are welcome inside all areas of the State Theatre Centre.
-To ensure appropriate seating is allocated, please inform Ticketek at the time of booking.
+To ensure appropriate seating is allocated, please inform the venue at the time of booking.

 Assisted Hearing System